patinkaew/dijet/README.txt

 How to RUN on Hefaistos:
 ------------------------
 (try mosh to not drop connection)
-- from local: 'rsync -rutP DijetHistosFill.C DijetHistosFill.h mk_DijetHistosFill.C runAllIOVs.py Hefaistos:/media/storage/dijet/'
 - source /work/data/rootbinaries/root/bin/thisroot.sh [6.26.10]
-  [was: source /work/data/root/bin/thisroot.sh]
-- (rm *.d *.so *.pcm)
 - $ make
-# - root -l -b -q mk_CondFormats.C
-- #define GPU in mk_DijetHistosFill.C
+- Check that #define GPU in set mk_DijetHistosFill.C
 - Execute: `$ python runIOVs.py --IOV_list [list of IOVs]`
 - - e.g. `$ python runIOVs.py --IOV_list 2022C_ZB`
 - - Can also use `--IOV_list all` for all IOVs, version X can be passed with `--version v[X]`, for smaller test runs use `--max_files 10` or similar